megh-r/DNAC-APPs/easyOnboard/Readme.md

 [Detailed documentation on Jive](https://cisco.jiveon.com/docs/DOC-1936987)

-This folder contains that django application for the EasyonBoard Apllication.
+This folder contains that django application for the EasyonBoard Application.

 ##### Requirements
   - Python 2.7